cc636489/stock-data-management/input/README.md

-This is the directory where your program would find any test input files.
+This directory is where we would expect your program to write the requested output files.